claws/aioprometheus/docs/dev/index.rst

     (aioprom) $ make docs

-To view the rendered docs locally as you are working you can use the simple Python web server.
+To view the rendered docs locally run the ``serve-docs`` rule from the top level directory to start a simple Python web server.

 .. code-block:: console

-    (aioprom) $ cd docs
-    (aioprom) $ python -m http.server
+    (aioprom) $ make serve-docs

 Then open a browser to the `docs <http://localhost:8000/_build/html/index.html>`_ content.